LukePappa/Ourism/p.md

 What exists is the direct and immediate reality of Divine Love.
-Our purpose is to attune to this reality by cultivating selfless love for each other.
+Our purpose is to attune to it by selflessly loving one other.